dmlc/gluon-nlp/docs/api/notes/data_api.rst

 using classes from :mod:`gluonnlp.data.sampler` and :mod:`gluonnlp.data.batchify`.
 We use :class:`~gluonnlp.data.IMDB`
 dataset as an example, where the dataset has 50,000 movie reviews, labeled as positive or negative.
-The dataset is splitted into training/testing dataset, each consisting of 25,000 reviews.
+The dataset is split into the training/testing dataset, each consisting of 25,000 reviews.

 Data Loading
 ~~~~~~~~~~~~